 - Inform them that they are in violation of the university's Terms of Service, and that they should refrain from using the University of Michigan Network in this manner at all times.

 The members of the LSAIT Security Group are available as resources to help you reach a successful resolution to this process.
 When a DMCA notification is received, typically a member of the Security Group will begin the process by looking at the College DHCP and DNS servers to help narrow down the exact user that might be distributing infringing content, when we have access to that information.
 Administrators also look through the NetDisco interface (https://clerks.umnet.umich.edu/netdisco/index.html), where it is possible to determine the physical switch and port number of a machine that is plugged in to the network.

 After LSA has determined all of the information that can be recovered, they will contact the IT professionals in the department and impart everything that we have learned so that they can further localize and identify the user.
 In some cases (especially departments that have local DHCP and DNS servers), LSA may not be able to localize this information, and it may be up to the local computer professional to determine this.

-The department IT professional is responsible for getting the user to desist in the actions that caused the Infringement Notice to be sent out, and to inform them that they must not use the University Network to distribute content that they do not have the copyright for, as per the Terms of Service that they agreed to when they arrived at the University (as enumerated in the Standard Practice Guide 601.7).
+The department IT professional is responsible for getting the user to desist in the actions that caused the infringement notice to be sent out, and to inform them that they must not use the university networks to distribute content that they do not have the copyright for, as per the Terms of Service that they agreed to when they arrived at the university (as enumerated in the Standard Practice Guide 601.7).

 The DMCA mandates that we make an effort to respond to all valid DMCA take-down notices within 24 hours, so be aware of this whenever you receive one of these from the User Advocate or the LSA Security Group.